cybergarage/go-job/doc/extension-guide.md

 <div class="paragraph">

-These special arguments allow your job logic to be more flexible and powerful.
+These auto-injected arguments are automatically supplied when omitted.
+They enable you to control job execution, handle cancellation and timeouts, and access useful job-related metadata and methods.

 </div>